 An important aspect digital transformation is the data infrastructure.
 At PHYGiTALNOW, we built our strategic framework based on a data.
 Through C.A.R.T. we analyse the business through 4 contexts – Customer, Architecture, Reach and Transact – to achieve the long-term objective of ‘sustainable growth’.
 But we recognise that different industries measure their ‘growth’ differently.
 We therefore develop bespoke frameworks for each industry.
 Please reach out to us at firstname.lastname@example.org and we can help build an analytical framework that is specific to your long term objective.

-PHYGiTALNOW is a digital marketing consultancy in Dubai focused on transforming businesses for sustainable growth.
-The primary focus is to realise the full revenue potential by providing best-in-class Digital Marketing Services – Search Engine Optimisation, Search Engine Marketing, Website and App Development, Social Media Strategy and Activation, Email Marketing and Digital Advertising.
+PHYGiTALNOW helps clients realise their full revenue potential by providing best-in-class Digital Marketing Services – Search Engine Optimisation, Search Engine Marketing, Website and App Development, Social Media Strategy and Activation, Email Marketing and Digital Advertising.
 We also provide E-commerce specific services – Online Marketplace Management, Conversion Optimisation and Basket Analysis.
 We tailor-make our consultancy packages depending on the digital maturity of the business.